Contact us | Press Office | International | Academy | Donate

 The Institute hosts part of the National Institute for Health Research Clinical Research Network (NIHR CRN).
 The NIHR CRN is responsible for all children’s research across the country and hosts national centres of excellence in research including childhood infections, respiratory disorders, cancer, neurodisability , international health, musculoskeletal diseases and the UKs only Experimental Arthritis Treatment Centre for Children.

 Collaboration within our Institute also supports clinical studies taking place within our outstanding NIHR Clinical Research Facility within our main hospital.
 The co-location of our Institute and NIHR CRF within one of Europe’s busiest children’s hospitals means even more children, young people and healthcare professionals have an opportunity to take part in clinical trials.
 Here at Alder Hey we believe that every child should be offered the chance to take part in research.
-In 2018/19, over 3000 of our patients took part in over 200 research studies or clinical trials.
+In 2018/19, over 3000 of our children and young people took part in over 200 research studies or clinical trials.

 The Institute also provides the perfect location for our teaching and training sessions, enabling us to improve the skills and knowledge of healthcare professionals.
 It is home to our Alder Hey Academy and education teams who offer training, education and continuing professional development to our staff, along with the next generation of health specialists.